InfinitoSolutions/node-infinito-wallet/config-react-native.md

 	`npm install --save node-infinito-wallet`

-9. Using the Wallet in your project
+9. Using the infinito-wallet in your project
 	```javascript
     const InfinitoWallet = require('node-infinito-wallet');
    	```